 In fact, each one of them is based on tried and true principles that have been proven over and over again by businesses of all shapes, sizes, and verticals.
 B2B and B2C.
 All over the world.

 And what’s more—the potential impact of each can be compounded when leveraged in unison.
-In other words, when you can automate CS motions to drive renewals, expansions, and cross-sells through channel partners … the impact on your business can be exponential.
+In other words, when you can automate CS motions to drive renewals, expansions, and cross-sells through channel and ecosystem partners…the impact on your business can be exponential.

 Of course, a convergence of these strategies won’t happen overnight, but there is no better time than the present to initiate “Through-Partner Customer Success.”
 And, we’ve got suggestions to follow a crawl-walk-run approach to creating durable, scalable businesses through partnerships.